 Paris Birch - Receptionist & Administration

-Originally from San Francisco California, Paris is now living permanently in Sebastian Florida.
+Originally from San Francisco California, Paris is now living permanently in Sebastian, Florida.

-Paris holds a Bachelor’s of Science Degree in Computer Arts from Platt College in San Diego CA. Both her parents worked for the international airlines which allowed to to travel extensively from a young age.
+Paris holds a Bachelor’s of Science Degree in Computer Arts from Platt College in San Diego, CA. Both her parents worked for the international airlines which allowed her to travel extensively from a young age.
 She has over ten years’ experience working in the Yacht and Charter industry in different capacities.
 As First & Second Officer, Paris has sailed US West & East Coast, Bahamas, Caribbean & South America.
 As Operations Manager she was responsible for administration, crew and event planning, scheduling of charters and supervision of deck crew.

 Paris has an administrative role at Triton overseeing Health and Safety, DOT Compliance and Insurance.

 Megan Poole - Shipping & Receiving

 Submersibles have been a part of Megan’s entire life, making her a natural fit for Triton when she joined the team in 2018.
 She spent 22 years living in Grand Cayman and worked for Atlantis Submarines in the 90s performing a variety of duties, primarily in their sales and marketing department.
 Now at Triton, Megan handles the high volume of shipping and receiving needs at our headquarters in Sebastian, FL.